Post-Election Inclusivity, Diversity, Equity & Accessibility Report>

 This report has been prepared under Section 12.1(3) of Ontario's Municipal Elections Act.

-Elections Markham is the independent non-partisan division of the City of Markham responsible for delivering elections, by-elections, and referenda for Markham’s City Council and local school boards.
+Elections Markham is the independent non-partisan division of the City of Markham responsible for planning and delivering elections, by-elections, and referenda for Markham’s City Council and local school boards.
 This includes creating and following policies and practices that make our services inclusive and accessible so that everyone can participate meaningfully in the local democratic process.

 In 2022, Elections Markham worked carefully to develop a service strategy that offered everyone of all abilities, ages, ethnicities, gender identities and expressions, races, religions, socio-economic differences, and other backgrounds: